Welcome! My name is Lilian, but my friends call me Lily. It's so nice to meet you, and I'm so glad you are here.

 How The Matbakh Got Started

-I’ve always loved cooking and bringing people together.
+I've always loved cooking and bringing people together.
 After staying home with my daughter and moving overseas, I needed a creative outlet where I could mentally disconnect and learn something new.
 So what started as a small interest, turned into a full-blown passion.
 This passion project is constantly evolving and changing.